In which Ganondorf and Link take an after-hours stroll through the Museum of Hyrule.

 Ganondorf was used to Link's rambling monologues.
 He enjoyed listening to him talk, and it was pleasant to walk through the dimly lit corridors of the museum.
-He could come back later with Zelda, who no doubt had any number of thoughts and opinions.
+He could come back later with Zelda, who no doubt had any number of thoughts and opinions about ancient technology.
 He'd been daydreaming about Zelda as he explored Lanayru, but he hadn't gotten a chance to take her out before she insisted on leaving.
 It would be nice to spend an afternoon with her.

 He was just about to ask Link for recommendations when he was hit by a sudden sinking feeling in his stomach.
 His head swam with vertigo.
-He stopped walking and scanned the gallery as he waited for the sensation to pass.
+He stopped walking and scanned his eyes across the gallery as he waited for the sensation to pass.

 He noticed a short span of blank wall that would have been a grainy eggshell white if the display lights had been turned on.
 It was slightly removed from the main wall.
 Ganondorf stepped over the velvet barrier rope set up in front of the wall and tapped it with his knuckles.
 Sure enough, it was whitewashed particle board.
 He located its edge, pulled it away from the main wall, and shoved it to the side to reveal a rough hole through the wood and plaster of the interior wall.
 Its jagged edges were at least twice as tall and wide as a person.
 There were still small chunks of debris on the floor, which was covered in thick gouges.
 It was as if a wrecking ball had swung down and demolished only this particular spot.